igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

 - VSync: toggles frame limiter (wanna see how much FPS you can get with the entire level being rendered?)

 	= View Config (F1) =
 Press F1 or click the status bar to display the view config window.
-Here you can set the view's position, rotation and a few other settings.
+Here you can set the view's position, rotation, movement speed (interval), draw distance (will affect object render distance), field of view and height to display the quadtree.

 	= Mod Loader Config Editor (F2) =
 - This editor allows you to create a new or open an existing Config.CC configuration file for the default Heroes Mod Loader Generic Stage Injection Mod DLL.
 - You can choose a level preset (required for the correct spline and position pointers to be saved) and edit start positions, ending positions and bragging positions for all teams (depending on which stage they are available for).
 You can get the original positions from the EXE using Heroes Tweaker.
 Note that not all level presets include spline pointers.
 - You can edit the Config.cc file in a text editor if you want to (and remove the spline pointer to leave them untouched, for example).
+- You can also save the file as Stage.json for the Reloaded Mod Loader version of the Generic Stage Injection Mod.
+This will become the standard format eventually.

 	= Level Editor (F3) =
 - For Heroes: this tool allows you to create new, open and edit .ONE level model archives and *_blk.bin visibility files.
 - For Shadow: this tool allows you to create new, open and edit stage folders which contain level models and collision files.
-Note that the level editor only works on the PC, XBOX and GameCube versions of Heroes and Shadow; it can't display or extract the models from the PS2 versions, but it can import new ones for it.
+Note that the level editor only works on the PC, XBOX and GameCube versions of Heroes and Shadow; it can't display or extract the models from the PS2 versions, but can import new ones for it.

 	Level Models:
 - You can import DAE, OBJ, or raw BSP.
 The model must use triangular faces and must contain vertex position and texture coordinate data; vertex normals will be ignored and vertex colors are optional for .DAE files.
 Your model must contain only one channel of each data type (vertex position, texture coordinate, vertex colors and normals), otherwise the import will fail.
 - You can export one or all of the BSPs as OBJ as well.
 The exported OBJs contain vertices, triangles, texture coordinates and vertex colors; since OBJ traditionally has no support for vertex colors, you can use the script located in the Tools folder to import these files to 3ds Max with vertex colors.
 Otherwise, they will be ignored.
 The material library expects PNG files in the same folder as the models (you can extract these with Magic.TXD).
 - You can double click on a BSP to rename it.
+This will automatically set the new material flag and chunk number.
+If it cannot be detected, a default one will be set.
+The BSP name will not be fixed for you, so name it properly.
+- Heroes Power Plant's rendering is not always accurate to what the game will render.
+Always test your models ingame.

 	Visibility Editor:
 - The visibility editor allows you to edit the chunk boundaries *_blk.bin file.
+- You can edit each chunk entry's chunk number (you can have multiple entries enabling the same chunk) and bounding box values.
 - Make sure all maximum values are higher than the corresponding minimum.
 - The AutoChunk function will automatically set chunk boundaries based on the extremities of the BSPs with the same number.
-The value you can set here is an offset to be added to the boundaries.
+The value you can set here is an offset for the boundaries (will be added to positive values and subtracted from negative ones).
 - If you open a ONE archive, it'll try to open the *_blk.bin automatically.

 	Shadow Collision Editor:
 The Shadow collision editor allows you to import OBJ files for Shadow collision, which will be converted to BSP.
-- Append one of the following letters to the material names (not mesh names, not texture names!) in your 3D model editor to set up collision flags:
+- Append one of the following letters to the material names (not mesh names, and not texture names!) in your 3D model editor to set up collision flags:
  _a - angled wall
  _c - ceiling
  _f - normal floor/wall